12 Ways to Incorporate Types of Chocolate Into Your Wedding

 Brownie a la Mode Wedding Dessert | Hill City Bride

-Brownie a la mode as a wedding dessert?
+Brownie à la mode as a wedding dessert?
 Yes, please!

 7. Serve mini chocolate pies or tartlets.

-By know you know that individualized servings can be a big hit, especially when it comes to serving various types of chocolate.
+By now you know that individualized servings can be a big hit, especially when it comes to serving various types of chocolate.
 Top mini tartlets or chocolate pies with fruit, 100% dark chocolate shavings, or mint leaves to create added interest to an already lovely treat.

 Chocolate Pies Wedding Tartlets | Hill City Bride